Giveth/giveth-docs/dapps/developmentProcess.md

 If the logs are clear, the last step is to deploy the latest master branch commit on [Netlify](http://netlify.com/) and locking the deploy.

-## API Keys
+## Back-end Webservices Documentation
-If you're a new contributor and would like more in depth documentation on all the API keys services from Giveth TRACE check out our pages on **Swagger** for both Production and Staging deployments:
+If you're a new contributor and would like more in depth technical documentation on all the Webservices leveraged from the back-end (feathers-giveth) to the front-end (giveth-dapp), check out our pages on **Swagger** for both Production and Staging deployments:

 [feathers-giveth Production](https://feathers.beta.giveth.io/docs/?url=/docs#/)
 [feathers-giveth Staging](https://feathers.develop.giveth.io/docs)